formelio/helm-deploy/README.md

 Github action that performs a [Helm](https://helm.sh/) deployment with support for [Helm Secrets](https://github.com/jkroepke/helm-secrets).
 Largely based on [deliverybot/helm](https://github.com/deliverybot/helm).
 Only supports Helm 3.

+## Limitations
+- No Helm 2 support
+- Only supports the SOPS secret driver with GCP KMS (and possibly PGP)

 ## Parameters

 ### Inputs